SIRI FRANCES WIBELL (b. 1992) is a text-based artist from Norrköping (SE).

 My fine arts practice is a continuous, performative and experience-based investigation of the world, society, and culture with text and language at the core.

 The political aspect of the works is an important part of them, and the themes often revolve around social justice and equality, and positions of otherness and exclusion within the bigger patterns.
 These positions are interrogated through critical studies of the structures and systems behind them.
-Behind, and within, the performative and the writings are theories of gender studies, cultural studies, queer theory and intersectional norm critics.
+A main part of the performative and the writings is my theoretical positioning in gender studies, cultural studies, queer theory and intersectional norm critics.